fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

     <a href="/images/blog/iceland/satellite_art.jpg" >
     <img src="/images/blog/iceland/satellite_art_s.jpg" alt="Image missing" width="100%" />
     </a>
-    <figcaption>Space (God?) art (click for a high resolution image).</figcaption>
+    <figcaption>Our footsteps seen from space (click for a high resolution image).</figcaption>
 </figure>

  With a great view of Siðujökull and the impressively black Hágöngur, we make camp at the foot of the blazingly red Eldgígur.
-What an amazing play of colours this landscape has to offer anew each day!
+What an amazing play of colours this landscape has to offer each day anew!

  <figure>
      <a href="/images/blog/iceland/d4_redcamp.JPG" >